Kimola/kimola-cognitive-api-documentation/README.md

 ### 3.1.
 Getting Custom Model Predictions:

 This endpoint returns all matching results when the request is sent and it provides the analysis results of a text block as a list of matching tags with their probabilities.
+When the result comes, top match result comes.
+It lists all the categories that may contain the word and the probability of being in those categories.

 | Parameter       | Type     | Required?            | Place                        |       Definition                                       |